 pip3 install nptypingon the terminal.

-OpenCV helps us process images.
+- OpenCV helps us process images.
+Install it by entering

-pip3 install opencv-python.
+pip3 install opencv-contrib-pythonon the terminal.

 Jupyter Notebook is a web application which can incrementally run pieces of code.
 It is ideally suited for exploration and collaboration and is heavily used in data science and CS education.
 We will be using Jupyter Notebooks in the exploration portions of several labs to learn how to process the different data sources on the car.